How is the writing of insurance contracts regulated in your jurisdiction?

 To what extent is it possible to actively market the sale of insurance into your jurisdiction on a cross border basis and are there specific or additional rules pertaining to distance selling or online sales of insurance?

-The aim of this act was to enable consumers to make a well-considered contractual decision despite the lack of personal (physical) contact between the contracting parties.
-That’s why companies are required to inform their customers in time about the circumstances that are essential for the conclusion of a consumer contract.
+The aim of this law was to enable consumers to make a well-considered contractual decision despite the lack of personal (physical) contact between the contracting parties.
+That’s why companies are required to inform their customers in time about the circumstances that are essential to the conclusion of a consumer contract.
 In addition, the consumer is given the right to withdraw from the contract within a certain period.
 This is intended to promote consumer confidence in the distance selling form of distribution in the financial services sector.

+Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
 Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 According to Article 3 VersVG, policyholders have the right of withdrawal in case insurance companies breach certain obligations to provide information as especially provided in the VersAG.